Healthdirect Free Australian health advice you can count on.

 What causes Tay-Sachs disease?

-Tay-Sachs disease is an autosomal recessive disorder, which means that a child must inherit faulty HEXA genes from both parents to have Tay-Sachs disease.
-If both parents are carriers of faulty HEXA genes there is a:
+Tay-Sachs disease is an autosomal recessive disorder.
+This means that a child must inherit faulty HEXA genes from both parents in order to have Tay-Sachs disease.

 Can I be screened for Tay-Sachs disease?